Frequently Asked Questions

 Why is the lead time so long?

 Our lead times include the aquarium arriving FULLY CURED.
 Other manufacturers will deliver your aquariums with instructions not to use them until a particular date because they are still curing – sometimes several days or weeks after you receive them.
-Also keep in mind shipping aquariums not fully cured can jeopardize the integrity of your aquarium because the structure can shift during transit.
-You will receive your aquarium from us ready to use.
+Also, shipping aquariums not fully cured can jeopardize the integrity because the structure can shift during transit.
+You will receive your aquarium from us ready to use!

 Back to Top